OnionUI/Onion/website/docs/01-features/index.md

 :::note <a href="apps/retroarch">RetroArch overview</a>
-A full **RetroArch** in a such tiny device! **RetroArch** is regularly updated from the offcial repository.
+A full **RetroArch** in a such tiny device! **RetroArch** is regularly updated from the official repository.
 Onion benefits to dedicated drivers created by [Eggs](https://discordapp.com/users/778867980096241715) for precision and performance.
 Dedicated customizations are also included: All the cores are configured with attention to detail, [custom overlays and custom filters](apps/retroarch#customized-overlays-and-filters) made specially for the Miyoo Mini screen.
 :::